-OSB is typically made with industrial grade adhesives that seal and bond the individual wood strands together.
-In addition to the adhesive, a water-resistant wax coats the wood strands for additional protection.
-Lastly, the edges of each OSB panel are sealed, adding more protection against water.
+OSB is a type of engineered wood formed with industrial grade adhesives that seal and bond the individual wood strands together.
+In addition to the adhesive, water-resistant wax coats the wood strands for more protection.
+The edges of each OSB panel are sealed, adding more protection against water.

 As far as its water-resistant properties go, don't take our word for it.
 Check out this one-minute video demonstration.

 The panel's permeability allows moisture to dry, an innovation that provides reliable performance for years to come.
 Rated for both wall and roof applications, the system eliminates the need for housewrap or roof underlayment, in most cases.

 For more information about LP Legacy Premium Sub-Flooring, visit lpcorp.com/legacy or click here.